uni7corn/compose-hot-reload/README.md

 # 🔥 Compose Hot Reload Experiments

 [![JetBrains team project](https://jb.gg/badges/incubator.svg)](https://confluence.jetbrains.com/display/ALL/JetBrains+on+GitHub)

 ## Intro

 This repository contains recent experiments for Hot Reloading Compose Applications.
 The intent is to upstream this repository into an official JetBrains product.

 No guarantees apply.

 ## State

 The project publishes experimental builds

-### Add the 'sellmair' maven repository
+### Add the 'firework' maven repository

 (settings.gradle.kts)

 ```kotlin
 pluginManagement {
     repositories {